Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Discussion

-This latter population has not been remarked on in previous studies, which largely used idealized, non-cosmological simulations to model gravothermal evolution and find long core collapse timescales of isolated halos.
-Meanwhile, because our simulation self-consistent resolves structure formation in a cosmic environment, gravothermal evolution is often significantly accelerated for halos that end up as isolated objects at $z=0$ due to major mergers or orbital evolution around the MW (or other nearby hosts) throughout their histories; thus, we predict that a population of MW splashback galaxies also occupy core-collapsed halos.
-Observationally, these dense, isolated dwarf galaxies predicted in our SIDM model are reminiscent of the Tucana dwarf galaxy, which has an unusually high inner density and may be a splashback galaxy of Andromeda \citep{Gregory190207228,Santos-Santos220702229}.
+This latter population has not been remarked on in previous studies, which largely used idealized, noncosmological simulations to model gravothermal evolution and find long core-collapse timescales of isolated halos.
+Meanwhile, because our simulation self-consistently resolves structure formation in a cosmic environment, gravothermal evolution is often significantly accelerated for the halos that end up as isolated objects at $z=0$ due to major mergers or orbital evolution around the MW (or other nearby hosts) throughout their histories; thus, we predict that a population of MW splashback galaxies also occupy core-collapsed halos.
+Observationally, these dense, isolated dwarf galaxies predicted in our SIDM model are potentially reminiscent of the Tucana dwarf galaxy, which may have an unusually high inner density as a splashback galaxy of Andromeda (\citealt{Gregory190207228,Santos-Santos220702229}; however, see \citealt{Taibi200111410}).

 Finally, we remark on the LMC analog in our SIDM simulations and the potential observational implications of its subhalo population.
 Although only one LMC-associated subhalo in our SIDM simulation shows signs of core collapse, there are not a large number of LMC-associated subhalos above our conservative halo mass limit.
 Thus, the implied core-collapse rate of $\approx 10\%$ for LMC-associated subhalos is consistent with that for our isolated halo population.
-A lack accelerated core collapse is perhaps expected, because our LMC analog system falls into the MW at very late times and thus does not experience significant and prolonged tidal stripping, unlike most MW subhalos.
+A lack of accelerated core collapse is perhaps expected, because our LMC analog system falls into the MW at very late times and thus does not experience significant and prolonged tidal stripping, unlike most MW subhalos.
 Furthermore, it appears that tidal evolution of LMC-associated subhalos above our $z=0$ mass threshold, as they orbit the LMC before the LMC falls into the MW, does not play a major role in accelerating their gravothermal evolution.\footnote{On the other hand, \cite{Nadler210912120} found that evaporation due to subhalo--host halo interactions in velocity-independent SIDM models may be enhanced for LMC-associated subhalos, highlighting the sensitivity of halo evolution to SIDM physics.} Conversely, there may be a population of extremely low-mass halos below our resolution limit that were stripped by the LMC at early times and fall into the MW near $z=0$.